 As writers, we know what it takes for a laptop to be an excellent portable for wordsmiths, and we recommend this new entry to Microsoft’s Surface line.
 It comes with a comfortable keyboard, a stunning screen, and an Alcantara finish that helps make typing a more luxurious experience.

-Writers who travel a lot or prefer to work at cafes will appreciate its lightness.
-At just 0.57 inches thick and weighing in at just 2.79 pounds (1.3 kg), it makes it a breeze to carry around in your bag while commuting.
+Writers who travel or prefer to work at cafes will appreciate its lightness.
+At just 0.57 inches thick and weighing in at just 2.79 pounds (1.3 kg), carrying around in your bag while commuting is a breeze.
 But even with the Surface Laptop 4 being so thin, it still feels incredibly robust.

 Freelancers will also love that it’s affordable.
 Its insufficient ports cannot stop this from being a great laptop for writers.